Alief Independent School District: Academic achievement and recognitions

+Alief ISD has been named one of the top 830 districts that nationally received the National Award for Music Education in its fine arts education.
+The district was named a District of Distinction by The Texas Art Education Association for the fifth consecutive year.

 School uniforms

 Students in elementary, intermediate, and middle schools are required to wear school uniforms.

 List of schools

-Grades K through 4 are considered to be elementary school, 5 to 6 intermediate school, 7 through 8 middle school and 9 through 12 high school.
+Grades K - 4 are considered to be elementary school, 5 - 6 intermediate school, 7 - 8 middle school, and 9 - 12 high school.
 Each house in the district is assigned to an elementary school, an intermediate school, and a middle school.
 Alief ISD has an alternative elementary zoning boundary set for bilingual students, as some Alief ISD elementary schools do not offer bilingual programs.

 High school attendance is chosen by a computer lottery, which can result in the student going to Alief Elsik High School, Alief Hastings High School or Alief Taylor High School.
 High school students may apply to attend Alief Kerr High School, a magnet school, or they can apply to the newest school Alief Early College High School, which in combination with HCC, provides students the chance to get their associate degree at the same time as their diploma.

+The newly Alief ISD Center for Advanced Careers building which is also known as the Marshall Center for Advanced Careers, are for high school students who are assigned to Hastings, Elsik and Taylor offers students the tools to achieve the level of their academic careers based on their career cluster.
+The center offers courses in architectural design, automotive technology, engineering design, construction technology, culinary arts, digital design, health science, industrial robotics, IT, veterinary science and welding and more to choose from.